The central debate in American gun politics hinges on interpreting the 1791 Second Amendment to the United States' Constitutionnote

 in tax, despite having a fifth of the entire population of the United Kingdom on its lonesome, the bean-counters in London figured that they could at least get something

 more out of them - not least because it was their damned fault there was a war and all those extra debts in the first place!
-Needless to say the richer colonists were not pleased because they were quite happy with paying virtually no taxes, thank you, and ideologically-minded folk throughout the whole country (not just North America) agreed that it was unconstitutional to tax segements of the population who didn't elect members to parliament and thereby give their consent to said taxes.
+Needless to say the richer colonists were not pleased because they were quite happy with paying virtually no taxes, thank you, and ideologically-minded folk throughout the whole country (not just North America) agreed that it was unconstitutional to tax segments of the population who didn't elect members to parliament and thereby give their consent to said taxes.
 One thing lead to another, and in a few short years the government found itself facing the second Civil War

-in as many centuries.
+in as many centuries.note

 The American Revolution